Jamatami

 Jamatami was a German musical group created in 2011 through casting by station Super RTL.
 The members of the group are Jazz, Miriam, Tamer and Matt.
 The group is best known for their singles "Perfect Day (Tic Tac Toe)", "Dance Under The Moonlight", "Ma-Ya-Hi" and "Astronaut" and for their television reality series Jamatami: Das Star-Tagebuch, which aired on Super RTL during 2011.
+Jamatami disbanded on August 24, 2012, after performing a farewell concert to focus on solo activities.

-In 2012, the members released a new single called "Astronaut" in February.
-Months later, the members decided to focus on solo projects and would disband sometime during the spring or summer of 2012.
-It was later announced by the members that Jamatami would perform a "farewell concert" in Germany on August 24, 2012 for a reunion and to perform a final concert for the fans.
+In 2021, Jamatami returned to release a new single, a cover of "Wellerman", likely due to the song trending on TikTok at the time.

 Formation and Success

 During the spring of 2011, RTL did a casting call for a new pop group.
 The members chosen were Jazz, Miriam, Matt and Tamer.
 During this time, the band members became good friends and decided to name their band Jamatami after each of the members, Ja(zz) Ma(tt) Ta(mer) Mi(riam) (with their name sometimes being stylized as JAMATAMI or JaMaTaMi).
 The group had their first appearance in the Toggo Tour during 2011.
 Around the same time, they began starring in the reality series Jamatami: Das Star-Tagebuch, which follows the group during their formation and rise to success.

 On May 13, 2011, Jamatami released their first single "Perfect Day (Tic Tac Toe)", which included the b-side track "Rollercoaster".
 The song, in promotion with Super RTL, would become the group's biggest and most notable hit single.
 On June 17, 2011, their debut album "Tic Tac Toe" was released in Germany, Austria and Switzerland.
 It debuted in the German charts on July 4, 2011, peaking at #38 for 4 weeks.
 They later released the follow-up single "Dance Under The Moonlight" on July 15, 2011, which was also successful in Germany.
 On September 23, 2011, their third single "Ma-Ya-Hi", a cover of the hit single "Dragostea Din Tei" by O-Zone, debuted in the German charts at #84, staying there for 1 week.
 Following it, Jamatami did many concerts throughout Germany during the Toggo Tour.